-Student does grant permission for the school to take photos or videos
+Student does grant permission for the school to take photos or videos noteworthy, that many classes will actually encourage photos or visual documentation as part of the assignment.

 The school has the right and shall take videos & photos of students while they are participating in school activities.
 These videos may be used for any purpose.
 The typical purposes include: quality assurance, marketing & promotions and for training purposes.